-The first part of this article explains what a VPN is and how can be used to access all the websites that are currently blocked in China (Facebook or Youtube, for instance).
-The second part is a review of StrongVPN, the VPN that I’m using this year.
+The first part of this article explains what a VPN is and how it can be used to access Facebook, YouTube and the other websites that are currently blocked in China.

-What is a VPN and why I need it in China?
+What is a VPN and why do I need it in China?

-There are many other blocked websites, to the point that according to what you do it will be virtually impossible for you to work without a VPN (Virtual Private Network) from China.
+There are many other blocked websites, and depending on what you do, it will be virtually impossible for you to work in China without a VPN (Virtual Private Network) from China.
 The most striking case is probably given by Google.com, which often returns an error message when used from within the Middle Kingdom.

 But there is still hope…